MSR Hyperflow Microfilter Review

 Weight & Packability

-Set-up is pretty simple, especially if you already have a Nalgene top bottle.
+The setup is pretty simple, especially if you already have a Nalgene top bottle.
 Simple screw on the attachment to your bottle and place the prefilter float in the water source of your choice.
-You can keep all the tubes attached if you like for easy assembly and use.
+You can keep all the tubes attached for easy assembly and use.
 Before pumping, find a comfortable and scenic place to sit.

 Ease of Use